Brandist/Optimus-Prune/Main/SLAM_API/resources/ros_notes.md

 # ROS working steps:

-ROS Noetic should already be installed thanks to Ijdo
+ROS Noetic should already be installed

 ## Important